carmenvillalobos/carmenvillalobos/README.md

 ### Software Engineer

-I am full-stack software engineer/developer intern who decided to make the transition from teaching👩🏻‍🏫 to technology👩🏻‍💻.
-I am actively seeking for a Full-stack or Back-end software engineering full time job.
+I am full-stack software engineer/developer who decided to make the transition from teaching to technology.👩🏻‍💻 I am actively seeking for new opportunities within the software development space to help me grow within my profession.
 I currently live in San Diego, CA, but I am open to remote, hybrid, or in person work.
-I prefer working with React, SwiftUI, Node.js, and Express.js frameworks, but I am willing to learn any programming language, library, or framework that the job may require.
-Feel free to connect with me through email/LinkedIn or viewing my projects through my Github account.
+I currently use ASP.NET (C#, Core, MVC, Razor, Bootstrap) and Microsoft SQL Server at my current job, but I am proficient in JavaScript (React.js, Node.js, Express.js, TypeScript), Python, SQL (T-SQL), Swift/SwiftUI, SCSS, CSS, and HTML5.
+However, I am willing to learn any programming language, library, or framework that the job may require.
+Feel free to connect with me through email or LinkedIn, and check out my projects on GitHub!

 📫 You can contact me at carmvilla15@gmail.com or through
   <a href="https://www.linkedin.com/in/carmen-villalobos-11a829237/">LinkedIn</a>